 Golden Chlorella – The Power-Packed Chlorella Without a ‘Green’ Algae Taste

-Containing 100% chlorella, Golden Chlorella™ High Protein is a patented microalgae powder that's:
+Containing 100% chlorella, Golden Chlorella™ High Protein is a unique microalgae powder that's:

 - Mild in flavor without a “greens” taste